slawomirbuczek/petrol-station-monolith/README.md

 * The owner can manage data about orgianization of fuel supplies.
 ### Simulations:
 * The owner can simulate critical situations to test the operation of the system.

+# Technology stack and its application in the project:
+* Spring Boot starters
+* jjwt
+  * authentication with symmetric JWT
+* H2
+  * used locally for developing and testing
+* PostgreSQL
+  * Heroku Postgres, used in production
+* Swagger
+  * testing endpoints
+* Lombok
+  * remove boilerplate code
+* Freemarker
+  * email templates